Speaker Profile

 Biography

-Dr. Goldman did his undergraduate work in Biology at the University of Rochester, and obtained a Ph.D. in evolutionary biology at Purdue University in 1981.
-Turning to human genetics, Dr. Goldman completed two fellowships in Medical Genetics, one at Baylor College of Medicine in Houston, the other at the University of Washington in Seattle.
-Dr. Goldman joined the faculty at San Francisco State University in 1988, where Dr. Goldman am currently Professor and Former Chair of the Department of Biology.
-Currently Dr. Goldman serve the Chair of the University Academic Senate.
-Dr. Goldman have taught general genetics and evolution for biology majors, developmental biology for Cell Molecular Biology majors, and an interdisciplinary course on the ethical issues in science and technology.
-My research is in chromatin structure and the regulation of gene expression during mammalian development.
-Of special interest is the relationship between chromosome structural elements called nuclear matrix attachment regions (MARs) as boundaries of functional chromatin domains, studied through molecular methods and bioinformatics.
-Dr. Goldman see the public understanding of science as a key need if science and society are to thrive.
-Dr. Goldman speak to professional and general groups whenever possible, and Ive talked about various issues like stem cell biology for TV and radio call-in audiences.
-Dr. Goldman have written Op-Ed pieces or letters for the Los Angeles Times, the Wall Street Journal, the Sacramento Bee, the San Francisco Chronicle and the New York Times, as well as a variety of technical articles, including those appearing in Science and Nature Genetics.
-Dr. Goldman have been Associate Editor for Chromosome Research and a contributing editor to Bio-IT World.
-Dr. Goldman think the public learns much about science and bioethics from fiction, and Dr. Goldman review novels addressing various aspects of genetic science and its implications, in venues like Nature, Science, Nature Genetics and the San Francisco Chronicle.
+Dr. Goldman did his undergraduate work in Biology at the University of Rochester, and obtained a Ph.D. in evolutionary biology at Purdue University, and completed two fellowships in Medical Genetics, at Baylor College of Medicine in Houston and the University of Washington in Seattle.
+Dr. Goldman joined the faculty at San Francisco State University in 1988, and has served as Chair of the Department of Biology and the University Academic Senate.
+Dr. Goldman teaches general genetics and evolution for biology majors, developmental biology for Cell Molecular Biology majors, and an interdisciplinary course on the ethical issues in science and technology.
+Research is in chromatin structure and the regulation of gene expression during mammalian development.
+Dr. Goldman sees the public understanding of science as a key need if science and society are to thrive.

 Session Abstract – PMWC 2026 Silicon Valley